Silicon Fen: Business growth

-More than 1000 high-technology companies established offices in the area during the five years preceding 1998.
+More than 1,000 high-technology companies established offices in the area during the five years preceding 1998.
 Some early successful businesses were Advanced RISC Machines and Cambridge Display Technology.
 In 2004, 24% of all UK venture capital, representing 8% of all venture capital in the European Union, was received by Silicon Fen companies, according to the Cambridge Cluster Report 2004 produced by Library House and Grant Thornton.

 The so-called Cambridge phenomenon, which gave rise to start-up companies in a town that previously had only light industry in the electrical sector, is usually dated to the founding of the Cambridge Science Park in 1970 as an initiative of Trinity College at the University of Cambridge.

 The characteristic of Cambridge is small companies in sectors such as computer-aided design.
 They are spread over an area defined by the CB postcode or 01223 telephone area code, or more generously in an area bounded by Ely, Newmarket, Saffron Walden, Royston, and Huntingdon.

 In 2000, then Chancellor of the Exchequer Gordon Brown set up a research partnership between MIT and Cambridge University, the Cambridge–MIT Institute, in order to increase international collaboration between the two universities and strengthen the economic success of Silicon Fen.

-In February 2006, the Judge Business School at the University of Cambridge reported estimates that there were approximately 250 active start-ups directly linked to the university, valued at roughly US$6 billion.
+In February 2006, Cambridge Judge Business School reported estimates that there were approximately 250 active start-ups directly linked to the university, valued at roughly US$6 billion.
 Several of these companies have grown into multinationals, including Arm, Autonomy Corporation, AVEVA, and Cambridge Silicon Radio.

 In 2012, it was reported that strong employment growth in the Silicon Fen hub was hampered due to its significant concentration on research and development, which was limiting competition in manufacturing and costs.

 Cambridge Ahead, the business and academic membership organisation dedicated to the long-term growth of the city and its region, reported in 2015–16, that growth of Cambridge companies was approximately 7% over one, three, and five-year durations.
 Global turnover of Cambridge companies increased by 7.6% to £35.7bn, up from £33bn the previous year, and global employment grew by 7.6% to 210,292.
 The number of companies headquartered within 20 miles of Cambridge grew from 22,017 to 24,580.

+Silicon Fen, the high-tech cluster surrounding the University of Cambridge, demonstrates strong university–industry collaboration, particularly in the Pharma/Biotech sector, which accounts for most joint patents and the highest technological collaboration strength.
+Patent analysis (1999–2021) shows that university spin-offs drive these partnerships.
+Further analysis reveals that smaller and older firms collaborate more closely with the university and engage more female inventors.
+Promoting inclusion and collaboration beyond Pharma/Biotech could enhance innovation and regional technological development.